heutelbeck/sapl-extensions/sapl-ethereum/README.md

 ## User-friendly methods
 Now we will explain how to use the methods included in this policy information point.
-In this section we will look at the user friendly methods that don't require deep understanding of the **Web3j API** or the Ethereum blockchain.
+In this section we will look at the user-friendly methods that don't require deep understanding of the **Web3j API** or the Ethereum blockchain.
 You can use them by just looking at the code of a smart contract or by using basic information like transaction hashes and addresses.
 If you have no clue of these things yet, you can start at the official [Ethereum Website](https://ethereum.org/what-is-ethereum/).

 If you are already an advanced Ethereum user and want to get even more options to receive information from the blockchain there will be a section with advanced methods later on.